Admissions Application and Fee

 - Application Fee: $50 USD A non-refundable application fee of $50 USD is required to process your application at the time of submission.

 - Official Academic Transcript(s): Official transcripts are required from all post-secondary institutions from which you earned 12 or more quarter units.
-Transcripts must be received in sealed envelopes and may be mailed directly to our office (47 Sixth Street, Petaluma, CA 94952) Electronic transcripts are accepted if sent directly from the academic institution.
+Transcripts must be received in sealed envelopes and may be mailed directly to the University’s Bay Area Center (47 Sixth Street, Petaluma, CA 94952).
+Electronic transcripts are accepted if sent directly from the academic institution.

-- Admissions Recommendation Letter: Must be submitted for each letter.
+- Admissions Recommendation Form: Must be submitted for each letter.

 What to Include in Your Personal Statement: